ipfs-cluster/ipfs-cluster/CAPTAIN.LOG.md

 # IPFS Cluster - Captain's log

+## 20170328 | @hsanjuan

+The last weeks were spent on improving go-ipfs/libp2p/multiformats documentation as part of the [documentation sprint](https://github.com/ipfs/pm/issues/357) mentioned earlier.

+That said, a few changes have made it to ipfs-cluster:

+* All components have now been converted into submodules.
+This clarifies the project layout and actually makes the component borders explicit.
+* Increase pin performance.
+By using `type=recursive` in IPFS API queries they return way faster.
+* Connect different ipfs nodes in the cluster: we now trigger `swarm connect` operations for each ipfs node associated to a cluster peer, both at start up and upon operations like `peer add`.
+This should ensure that ipfs nodes in the cluster know each others.
+* Add `disk` informer.
+The default allocation strategy now is based on how big the IPFS repository is.
+Pins will be allocated to peers with lower repository sizes.

+I will be releasing new builds/release for ipfs-cluster in the following days.

 ## 20170310 | @hsanjuan

 This week has been mostly spent on making IPFS Cluster easy to install, writing end-to-end tests as part of the Test Lab Sprint and bugfixing: